andrevidela/Research-report/Thesis/index.md

 This time our performance improvements are more noticeable in average than before.
-Tough it might not be significant since it runs in tens of microseconts
+Though it might not be significant since it runs in tens of microseconds.

-## Sat solver
+### Sat solver

-For this benchmark we didn’t use `idris-bench` rather we compiled two versions of `isat` ([https://git.sr.ht/~cypheon/idris-minisat](https://git.sr.ht/~cypheon/idris-minisat)), one with the inlining optimisation, and one without.
+For this benchmark, we didn’t use `idris-bench` rather we compiled two versions of `isat` ([https://git.sr.ht/~cypheon/idris-minisat](https://git.sr.ht/~cypheon/idris-minisat)), one with the inlining optimisation, and one without.
 And ran each version 10 times on the same input (in appendix) :

 ```
 sat      | average            | variance